LWFlouisa/ImpUnit_Prototype/README.md

 # ImpUnit_Prototype

-A prototype for the ImpUnit to solve a specific problem: automated Sen scripting for checking if files are present.
+This is the prototype for the ImpUnit.